ihslimn/jet-form-builder-check-query-action/README.md

-# JetFormBuilder - Check Query Action
+# JetFormBuilder - JetEngine Query Actions

-Used to check if query has results / has no results.
+Used to check if query has results / has no results and to get query items / count